 Here is a related news article.

-Recently there can be seen so many lawsuits are being filed against domestic banks with regard to the bank’s irresponsible fund sale.
+Recently there are so many lawsuits being filed against domestic and foreign banks in Korea with regard to the bank’s irresponsible fund sale.
 The Korean fund buyers are alleging the losses in the funds which are still on-going were caused by the fund-sellers’ not informing sufficient information on the risk and possibilities of losses when they put the money to the funds.

-As a matter of law, Korean court has ruled that the banks are obliged to inform the customer of the structure of the investment such as fund or option transaction and the risk of possible losses sufficiently when they solicit the customers for investments.
-If they neglect that obligation, it constitutes a breach of contract and Continue reading
+As a matter of law, Korean court has ruled that the banks have legal duties to inform the customer sufficiently of the structure of the investment such as fund or option transaction and the risk of possible losses when they solicit the customers for investments.
+If they neglect that obligation, it constitutes a breach of contract and (more…)

 The MOU is to increase credit lines by improving foreign-currency liquidity, move forward with the disposition of non-core foreign-denominated assets, and diversify sources of banks’ foreign liquidity.
 Contingency plans were also included to prevent risk to the guarantee.

-Well, one, especially western people, can say that there would be no problem in sending a letter to the other party noticing potential legal disputes.
+Well, someone, especially western people, can say that there would be no problem in sending a letter to the other party noticing potential legal disputes.
 However, it is quite unusual in Korean legal culture that a private enterprise warns the government stating otherwise it would sue the government.
+Of course, it is legally acceptable and in some cases, a statutory right of a private enterprise, to file a lawsuit against the government, but culturally it is not common to take this kind of open and public action to press the government hard in Korea.

-As a matter of law, the fund would be permitted to file a lawsuit to a Korean court, however the chances are that the fund would not win the case.
-Under Korean law, in order for the fund to win the case, the fund must prove there have been an unlawful act of Korean government in delaying the approval.
-But, the approval itself is a right, not a obligation, of the government provided by the law and there have been lawsuits affecting the validity of the ownership of KEB by the fund, which have made Korean government hold the approval procedures Continue reading
+By the way, as a matter of law, the fund would be permitted to file a lawsuit to a Korean court, however, the chances are that the fund would not win the case.
+Under Korean law, in order for the fund to win the case, the fund must prove there has been an unlawful act of the Korean government in delaying the approval.
+But, the approval itself is a right, not an obligation, of the government provided by the law and there have been lawsuits affecting the validity of the ownership of KEB by the fund, which have made the Korean government hold the approval procedures (more…)

 Today just a few hours ago, the Seoul High Court sentenced partly not guilty to the head of U.S. private equity fund Lone Star’s South Korean operations (Lone Star Advisory Korea).

-Also the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
-Finally the court sentenced 2 and half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
-Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo).
-Continue reading
+Also, the High court found not guilty in Mr. Paul Yoo’s tax evasion charge and also found not guilty in 2 out of 4 misappropriation charges against Mr. Paul Yoo.
+Finally, the court sentenced 2 and a half year of imprisonment to Mr. Paul Yoo, however, suspended the execution for 3 years.
+Mr. Paul Yoo Has been released out of prison today by the court’s decree(see the photo). (more…)